jobstdavid/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 My name is David Jobst and I work currently as scientifc assistant in the field stochastics at the department of Mathematics and Applied Informatics at the University of Hildesheim.
-Furthermore I teach in the field mathematics and I'm busy with my dissertation.
+Furthermore I teach there in the field mathematics and I'm busy with my dissertation.